esp-rs/espflash/espflash/README.md

-  erase-parts      Erase specified partitions erase-region     Erase specified region flash            Flash an application in ELF format to a connected target device monitor          Open the serial monitor without flashing the connected target device partition-table  Convert partition tables between CSV and binary format read-flash       Read SPI flash content save-image       Generate a binary application image and save it to a local disk write-bin        Write a binary file to a specific address in a target device's flash checksum-md5     Calculate the MD5 checksum of the given region
+  erase-parts      Erase specified partitions erase-region     Erase specified region flash            Flash an application in ELF format to a connected target device hold-in-reset    Hold the target device in reset monitor          Open the serial monitor without flashing the connected target device partition-table  Convert partition tables between CSV and binary format read-flash       Read SPI flash content reset            Reset the target device save-image       Generate a binary application image and save it to a local disk write-bin        Write a binary file to a specific address in a target device's flash checksum-md5     Calculate the MD5 checksum of the given region